 Individual donors

-We are thankful to the donors, both named and anonymous, who have meant the festival can happen.
+We are thankful to the donors, both named and anonymous, who have meant the festival can develop and grow.

 • Curvy Sounds